chenaciousD/website/content/projects/startup/index.md

 ## Moving Forward

 Going through this process was a remarkable experience.
 I’ve reflected on some of the characteristics I’m going to look out for next if I continue to pursue entrepreneurship.
-I've created a rubric which is comprised of three layers: Table stakes, Founder-Market Fit, and Grit Orientation.
+I've created a rubric which is comprised of three layers: Table stakes, Grit Orientation and Founder-Market fit.

 {{< figure src="co-founder-rubric.jpg" title="Founder <> co-founder rubric" width="500px" >}}